vishvAsa/vedAH/meta/articles/keith/v2/CONTENTS_OF_VOLUME_32.md

 § 3.
 The theory of the sacrifice

-§ 4 The ethics of the Brahmaņas
+§ 4 The ethics of the Brahmaṇas

 § 5.
 Modes of thought and categories